 Price: $$ (size 6, list $14.55 + international shipping to the U.S.)

 P.S.
-I did reach out to Rosemary about my dissatisfaction with these brushes, and the only solution they offered me was a recommendation to try their Red Sable blend.
+I reached out to Rosemary about my dissatisfaction with these brushes, and the only solution they offered me was to try their Red Sable blend.
 With shipping costing as much as the brush and being a bit gun shy from my previous failure, I passed on this suggestion to spend even more money with this company who would offer me no recourse.

 This brush was included as part of a set along with the first Pentalic Aqua Journal that I ever purchased.
 At the time, the set was nearly the same price as a single sketchbook, so I thought this might be a good deal.

 I love a fairly firm brush, but these nylon bristles are really too stiff for watercolor.
 You can see how it just can't hold a wash.
 However, I keep it in my travel kit because it does have its uses.
 It works well for lifting, dry brushing, or soft scrubbing and also for times when I don't want to risk damaging my "good" brushes.
 It's not a "bad" brush; it's just not a great watercolor brush.